 Oculus provides several distribution options to meet the needs of your app and development process.
 This page will review the various forms of distribution supported by our platform.

 Start by uploading your app binary to the Oculus Dashboard, a section of the Oculus Developer Center.
 Once uploaded, you can choose from the following three distribution methods, each with differences in the review processes and the abilities granted to you:

 The Oculus Store is where your app is available publicly for download.
 It is the most straightforward method of distribution, but requires a thorough review of your app by Oculus.
 To distribute an app in this form, you will need to upload your app to the dashboard and submit it for review by our Store team.
 They will examine your app to ensure it meets the technical and content criteria outlined in Designing for Distribution.
 Once your app passes this review, it will appear in the Oculus Store in one of the following sections:

 Any app that passes our review process is also granted the ability to generate Oculus Keys.
-We'll outline the submission and review process on the App Submission and Store Review page.
+We’ll outline the submission and review process on the App Distribution page.

 You can request to distribute an app only through keys and not through the store.
 This is useful for enterprise-use apps, apps intended for attendees of a certain event, or other apps that require limited availability.
 You can request for keys-only reviews by going to your app dashboard and entering “Please review for keys only” in the Message For Reviewers text field before submitting.

 In some instances, apps that do not meet our technical or quality standards are also designated as “keys only” applications.
 In these cases, we encourage you to use keys to solicit additional user feedback and further test their VR application before resubmitting for review.

 After you have obtained Oculus keys for your app, you can distribute the keys yourself or through other stores and websites such as Amazon’s Digital Software store.

 To create Oculus Keys: